richen604/godot-shell/templates/project-2d/README.md

 this template automatically manages large assets through git hooks and dvc:

 - **what it does**: scans commits for large files and assets typically git-ignored
-- **why it helps**: keeps all assets version controlled without bloating your repository
+- **why it helps**: keeps all assets version controlled without bloating your repository, skips your need to run dvc commands manually
-- **how it works**: large assets are tracked by dvc, stored remotely, but remain accessible to your team
+- **how it works**: large assets are tracked by dvc, pushed remotely, but remain accessible to your team

 when you commit large assets (textures, models, audio), the hooks will: